 This is partially accurate, but dispersion is an equally significant requirement.
 Some speakers produce sound across a limited “sweet zone.”
 But the volume declines fast as you move away from it.

 Wide dispersion speakers disperse sound more evenly throughout a space.
 Thus, providing more coverage for a given level of power.
 As a result, the power rating isn’t everything regarding coverage area.

 You can check out some of our recommended Wide dispersion speakers from here:

 Liven up your space with these wide dispersion speakers.
 Try them out!

-A Three-Way Speaker is Better Than Two-Way Speaker
+A 2-Way Speaker is Better Than 3-Way Speaker!

 This is true for both studio monitors and hi-fi speakers, as well as PA systems.
 A 2-way speaker with distinct low and high-frequency drivers can typically deliver a better-balanced sound.